See (TV series): Filming

 Principal and major photography for the first season commenced on September 17, 2018, in Vancouver, British Columbia, Canada and ended on February 8, 2019.
 In October 2018, filming was reported to be taking place in Coquitlam, Eagle Mountain, North Vancouver (water shed), Rutheford service road, Pemberton, Deroche, Delta at Boundary Bay, Mission, Squamish Valley, Youth Detention Center Burnaby, Allouette in Mapleridge and the Campbell River and Strathcona Provincial Park areas of Vancouver Island, British Columbia.
 Production costs for See rivaled that of HBO's Game of Thrones, though rumors that the budget for the first two seasons was $240 million, or $15 million per episode, were debunked by Lawrence.

 Filming for the second season was expected to begin on February 3, 2020, and end on July 10, 2020.
 However, in March 2020, production was shut down due to the COVID-19 pandemic.
 In September 2020, it was reported that See would resume filming on October 14, 2020, in Toronto.
 The second season finished filming on March 18, 2021.

 Prior to the premiere of season two, the show was renewed for a third season with filming beginning in May and wrapping in November 2021.

 Release

 During Apple WWDC 2021, a sizzle reel included footage from the second season.
 A few days later, on June 10, 2021, a teaser for the second season was revealed along with the release of August 27, 2021.

+Home media

+Seasons 1 and 2 received Region 2 DVD and Blu-ray releases in late 2022.
+The complete series was released on Region 1 DVD and Blu-ray in July 2025.